 1977

-Carl Sagan“Science is a self-correcting process.
+“Science is a self-correcting process.
 To be accepted, new ideas must survive the most rigorous standards of evidence and scrutiny.”

 CARL SAGAN: PLANETARY SCIENTIST